Electronic structures and multi-orbital models of La$_3$Ni$_2$O$_7$ thin films at ambient pressure: Introduction

-Recent studies have reported superconductivity with $T_c$ exceeding 40 K in La$_3$Ni$_2$O$_7$~\cite{ko_signatures_2025}, (La,Pr)$_{3}$Ni$_2$O$_7$~\cite{zhou_ambient-pressure_2025} thin films at ambient pressure, marking a significant breakthrough in nickelate superconductors.
-X-ray absorption spectroscopy (XAS) reveals that the Ni ions in La$_3$Ni$_2$O$_7$ thin film retain a mixed valence state similar to the bulk form~\cite{ko_signatures_2025}.
-Furthermore, scanning transmission electron microscopy (STEM) confirms that their microscopic structure closely resembles that of the bulk phase of high pressure, characterized by an angle of apical Ni-O-Ni bonds approaching 180$^{\circ}$~\cite{ko_signatures_2025}.
+Recent studies have reported superconductivity with $T_c$ exceeding 40 K in La$_3$Ni$_2$O$_7$~\cite{ko_signatures_2025}, (La,Pr)$_{3}$Ni$_2$O$_7$~\cite{zhou_ambient-pressure_2025,liu2025superconductivitynormalstatetransportcompressively} thin films at ambient pressure, marking a significant breakthrough in nickelate superconductors.
+X-ray absorption spectroscopy (XAS) reveals that the Ni ions in La$_3$Ni$_2$O$_7$ thin film retain a mixed valence state similar to that of the bulk form~\cite{ko_signatures_2025}.
+Furthermore, scanning transmission electron microscopy (STEM) confirms that their microscopic structure closely resembles that of the bulk phase of high pressure, adopting a tetragonal crystal structure~\cite{zhou_ambient-pressure_2025}.
 In particular, the $T_c$ in the thin film is tunable via the in-plane lattice constant but remains relatively insensitive to the out-of-plane parameter.
-DFT calculations~\cite{zhou_ambient-pressure_2025, liu2024electronic, liu2025superconductivitynormalstatetransportcompressively, bhatt2025resolvingstructuraloriginssuperconductivity} and angle-resolved photoemission spectroscopy (ARPES) measurements~\cite{li2025photoemissionevidencemultiorbitalholedoping} suggest that Ni-$d_{x^2-y^2}$ and Ni-$d_{z^2}$ orbitals contribute states near the Fermi level, highlighting the similarity between thin film and bulk system in terms of electronic structure and superconducting properties.
+DFT calculation and angle-resolved photoemission spectroscopy (ARPES) measurement~\cite{li2025photoemissionevidencemultiorbitalholedoping,shen2025nodelesssuperconductinggapelectronboson} suggest that Ni-$d_{x^2-y^2}$ and Ni-$d_{z^2}$ orbitals contribute states near the Fermi level, highlighting the similarity between the thin film and the bulk system in terms of electronic structure and superconducting properties.
 Despite these advances, most theoretical studies have relied on simplified half-unit-cell (Half-UC) slab model~\cite{yue2025,shao2025}, which may not fully capture the effects of dimensionality on the electronic structure.
-A more comprehensive approach incorporating full-unit-cell slab model is therefore needed to provide a more accurate description of this system.
+A more comprehensive approach incorporating the full-unit-cell slab model is therefore needed to provide a more accurate description of this system.